nagata-yuichi/EscherTiling/README.md

 ## EST with the E_I or E_IR distance
-Running this program takes a lot of computation time.

 Before compiling the program, rewrite parts of the program directly.
 - Set EST in line 4 of env_I.h.
 - Set I or IR in line 4 of search_I_EST.h, depending on whether the E_I or E_IR distance is used.